asyncapi/modelina/test/blackbox/README.md

 - To to run the `C#` BlackBox tests, you need to have C# compiler installed globally. - https://www.mono-project.com/download/stable/
 - To to run the `Go` BlackBox tests, you need to have GoLang installed - https://golang.org/doc/install

-By default the BlackBox tests are not run with the regular `npm run test`, but can be run with `npm run test:blackbox`.
+By default, the BlackBox tests are not run with the regular `npm run test`, but can be run with `npm run test:blackbox`.